Altun Bogha Mosque: History

-The mosque was built in 1318 by the Circassian ruler of Aleppo; emir Alaaddin Altun Bogha al-Nasiri, during the reign of the Mamluk sultan Al-Nasir Muhammad.
+The mosque was built in 1318 CE by the Circassian ruler of Aleppo; emir Alaaddin Altun Bogha al-Nasiri, during the reign of the Mamluk sultan Al-Nasir Muhammad.
 It was built on the place of one of the earliest mosques in Aleppo, the mosque of al-Midan al-Aswad.
 The dome of the mosque is famous for its internal decoration characterized with the traditional Islamic muqarnas.
+The minaret in polygonal.

 In the modern era, the mosque was partially renovated in 1921.